JanKl/gascop-rest/README.md

 The original software had been made between 2010 and 2014 by Clive Cooper and was published on http://winpe.com/gascop/.

 ## Installation
+Node.js and NPM are required for this project to run.
+The script has been tested with Node version 12.3.1.

 After cloning the contents of this repository, you need to provide the script with a configuration file.
 A sample configuration file can be found in the project's root directory by the name of `config.example.json`.
 Rename the file to `config.json` and set the absolute path to the Gascop DB file.

 Install all dependencies